antipathy

 双语例句

-他对这个地方表示了强烈的反感。 - There was an undercurrent of antipathy between them.
+他对这个地方表示了强烈的反感。 - There is a growing sense of antipathy between them.